Matt Hardy: Tag team championship reigns (2017–2019)

 During his feud with Bray Wyatt, Hardy introduced his "Woken" gimmick, after Impact Wrestling dropped their claim to the gimmick and Hardy gained full ownership of it.
 Wyatt defeated Hardy at Raw 25 on January 22, 2018, and Hardy defeated Wyatt at Elimination Chamber on February 25.
 Their final match happened on the March 19 episode of Raw, dubbed The Ultimate Deletion, with Hardy winning after distractions from Señor Benjamin.
 Wyatt then disappeared after being thrown into the Lake of Reincarnation.
 At WrestleMania 34 on April 7, Hardy competed in the annual André the Giant Memorial Battle Royal, and won the match due to a distraction by the returning Wyatt.
 After WrestleMania, Hardy and Wyatt performed as a tag team, sometimes referred to as The Deleters of Worlds.
 They won a tournament for the vacant Raw Tag Team Championship, defeating Cesaro and Sheamus at the Greatest Royal Rumble event to win the title.
 However, they lost the titles at Extreme Rules to The B-Team (Bo Dallas and Curtis Axel).
 On the July 23 episode of Raw, Hardy and Wyatt received a rematch for the titles, but was again defeated by The B-Team.
 Following this, Hardy revealed that he was taking time off due to his back fusing with his pelvis, effectively disbanding the team.
 According to Hardy, the reason WWE disbanded the team was because he and Wyatt pitched several ideas to WWE to work with their characters.

-The Hardy Boyz as SmackDown Tag Team Champions in 2019.